TancrediZini/SoapySDR-SoapyRemote/DNCS_2nd_project.md

 ```

-The line with the '(missing)' lable:
+The line with the '(missing)' label:

 - server